ccoutant/gabi-stage/docsrc/elf/08-dynamic.rst

 The link editor also constructs various data that assist the dynamic linker for executable and shared object files.
-As shown in :ref:`Program-Header`, this data resides in loadable segments, making them available during execution.
+As shown in :numref:`Chapter {number}, {name} <Program-Header>`, this data resides in loadable segments, making them available during execution.
 (Once again, recall the exact segment contents are processor-specific.
 See the psABI supplement for complete information).